Oily facial skin allergy than relieve inflammation. Causes of allergic lesions of the skin of the face. General rules and methods of treatment

 Types of allergies

-1. Food - red-orange range of products, semi-finished products, shop sweets and soda.
-An example is facial allergy.
+1. Food - a red-orange range of products, semi-finished products, store-bought sweets and soda.
+An example is an allergy on the face.

 2. Insectal - develops from stinging insects.
 It immediately manifests itself as a rash, swelling of the eyelids, and Quincke's edema often develops.
 It is almost impossible to get rid of it, the insect can be found anywhere.